 EMV Compliance is Required by Law

 The government actually doesn’t have anything to do with the shift to EMV.
-Instead, it’s the card companies (Visa, MasterCard, American Express, Discover) that require it, and it’s more of a soft requirement than anything.
+Instead, it’s the card companies (Visa, MasterCard, American Express, Discover) that push it.

-If the government had mandated the shift, there would be additional fines and penalties for companies not in compliance, and that isn’t the case at this point in time.
-That’s not to say the government won’t pass regulations in the future, and it’s always better to be ahead of the curve in these cases.
+If the government had mandated the shift, there would be additional fines and penalties.
+That isn’t the case at this point in time.
+That’s not to say the government won’t pass regulations in the future, though.
+It’s always better to be ahead of the curve in these cases.

 Many businesses still aren’t EMV compliant, with anecdotal evidence suggesting that businesses on the west coast are less likely to have working chip readers than the east and midwest.
 About half of all businesses weren’t compliant by the October 2015 deadline.*

-*Certain unmanned card readers, such as gas station pumps and ATMs, weren’t required to be updated by October 2015 and have deadlines coming in October 2016 (MasterCard ATMs) and October 2017 (gas pumps and Visa ATMs).
+*Certain unmanned card readers, such as gas station pumps and ATMs, weren’t required to be updated by October 2015.
+Alternate deadlines: October 2016 (MasterCard ATMs) and October 2017 (gas pumps and Visa ATMs).

 Only Special Cards Have Chips

-However, possibly in part because of Amex’s early chip use on some cards, there’s a misconception that only certain special carts have chips.
-As more cards are issued with chips, this misconception will die out.
+However, possibly in part because of Amex’s early chip use on some cards, there’s a misconception chips are only for special cards.
+As more banks issue cards with chips, this misconception will die out.

 Discover estimates around 70 percent of credit cards and 41 percent of debit cards are now EMV-enabled.
 MasterCard reports similar numbers, and that percentage is steadily increasing.
-By the end of 2017, nearly all payment cards will have embedded chips, though most will still have magnetic stripes as well until merchant payment systems are fully upgraded.
+By the end of 2017, nearly all payment cards will have embedded chips.
+However, most will still have magnetic stripes as well until businesses fully upgrade systems.